 Phenobarbital is a medicine used to treat epilepsy (seizures), anxiety, and insomnia.
 It is in a class of medicines called barbiturates.
-Phenobarbital overdose occurs when someone intentionally or accidentally takes too much of this medicine.
-Barbiturates are addictive, producing physical dependence and a withdrawal syndrome that can be life-threatening.
+Phenobarbital overdose occurs when someone takes too much of this medicine.
+Barbiturates are addictive, producing physical dependence and a withdrawal syndrome that can be life threatening.

 Other names for this drug are:

 - Blurred or double vision, rapid side-to-side movement of eyes (nystagmus)

 - Coma (decreased level of consciousness and lack of responsiveness)

 - Weakness, uncoordinated movement, staggering gait (ataxia, seen commonly in children)